You may be a talented, experienced software tester. In today’s market, that’s not enough. You need AI credentials.

 - Employers check the Official U.S. List of Certified Testers before reaching out

-- Testers certified through AT*SQA can appear on both the ISTQB Successful Candidate Register (and if they desire, the U.S.-specific list, which gives them added career flexibility even if they don’t current work in the U.S. or for an American company)
+- Testers certified through AT*SQA can appear on both the ISTQB Successful Candidate Register and, if they desire, the U.S.-specific list, which gives them added career flexibility even if they don’t currently work in the U.S. or for an American company

 Why Certification Through AT*SQA Matters